Bruno Gesche: War years

 In early 1942, after another session of heavy drinking, Gesche pulled his pistol and threatened a fellow SS officer.
-After Himmler was informed of these events, even Gesche's close relationship with Hitler could not save him from Himmler's wrath this time.
+After Himmler was informed of these events, even Gesche's close relationship with Hitler could not save him from Himmler's wrath.
 Gesche was dismissed from his command of the Führerbegleitkommando and again required to abstain from drinking for three years.
 Gesche was transferred to the Eastern Front and the Waffen-SS, 5th SS Panzer Division Wiking.
 He served with 1./SS-Panzer-Jäger-Abteilung 5.
 The 5th SS, from the moment Gesche arrived in the summer of 1942, engaged in bitter battles with Soviet forces for control of the oil-rich Caucasus.
-Before the collapse of the German 6th Army at Stalingrad, and the retreat through the Caucasus by the remnants that had not surrendered, Gesche had been evacuated from the front after being wounded in combat in October, 1942.
+Before the collapse of the German 6th Army at Stalingrad, and the retreat through the Caucasus by the remnants that had not surrendered, Gesche had been evacuated from the front after being wounded in combat in October 1942.
 Gesche was awarded the Iron Cross 2nd Class and Wound Badge in black.
 Hitler was very pleased with Gesche's performance, and by December 1942, he was reinstated as commander of the Führerbegleitkommando.
 Hitler decreed that no man who had served in Hitler's HQ should be sent to the Eastern Front, for fear of capture and interrogation by the Soviets as to security information.